gdbroman/broman.blog/_posts/2020-08-08-idle-hands-are-the-devils-workshop.md

 On the one hand, in an age of stress and burnout, perhaps what is needed is more time spent resting and relaxing.

-But on the other hand, I think we can all sense that inactivity is not completely harmless.
+But on the other, I think we can all sense that inactivity is not completely harmless.

 Because how can man find reason to live if there is nothing which excites him to step out of bed in the morning?

-On the one hand, personal and intellectual development requires periods of boredom.
+Indeed, personal and intellectual development requires periods of boredom.

-But on the other, **probably all criminality, addiction and mental turmoil stems from not having something exciting to do.** And not having the responsibility of people depending on you.
+But at the same time, **probably all criminality, addiction and mental turmoil stems from not having something meaningful to do.** Nor having the responsibility of people depending on you.

 Pascal is probably right.
 In an ideal world we'd all be equanimous meditators able to find peace no matter our degree of activity.